 Jason Wenker focuses his practice on complex commercial litigation in federal and state courts across the country, with significant experience in multi-count cases involving contract, intellectual property, and technology disputes.
-Mr. Wenker has handled cases with claims for breach of non-disclosure agreements and covenants not to compete, misappropriation of trade secrets, fraud, unfair trade practices, patent infringement, trademark infringement, and copyright infringement.
+Mr. Wenker has handled cases with claims for breach of contract (such as supply agreements, software implementation agreements, and non-disclosure agreements), fraud, unfair trade practices, misappropriation of trade secrets, patent infringement, trademark infringement, and copyright infringement.
 He works closely with clients from the outset to conduct early case assessments and identify cost-effective dispute resolution strategies.
 He also assists companies with product safety issues, including evaluating and implementing product recalls in conjunction with the U.S. Consumer Product Safety Commission.

-Lead counsel in complex trade secret misappropriation lawsuit in North Carolina Business Court against client’s former head of research and development.
-Worked closely with computer forensic experts to uncover misappropriation of 4,000 product formulas.
+Lead counsel in complex trade secret misappropriation lawsuit in the North Carolina Business Court against client’s former head of research and development.
+Worked closely with computer forensic experts to uncover misappropriation of 4,000 product formulas and spoliation of evidence.
 Obtained a temporary restraining order and a preliminary injunction.

 Defended transportation company in federal court against eight separate causes of action arising from $22 million deal, including breach of a non-disclosure agreement and confidentiality obligations, fraud, negligent misrepresentation, and deceptive trade practices.
 Moved to dismiss seven of the eight claims, which was granted in full, and plaintiff then voluntarily dismissed its remaining claim.